Delta Centauri: Properties

 δ Centauri is a shell star, with a distinctive spectrum created by material thrown off into a disk by its rapid rotation.
 It is also a variable star whose brightness varies from magnitude +2.51 to +2.65.
 It has been classified as a γ Cassiopeiae type variable.
 The energy from this star is being radiated at an effective temperature of over 22,000 K from the outer envelope, giving it the blue-white hue of a B-type star.
 It has a radius of 6.5 times the radius of the Sun and 8.7 times the Sun's mass.

 The stellar classification of this star is B2Vne, which presents as a B-type main-sequence star.
 N. Houk in 1979 found a class of B2 IVne, with the luminosity class of IV suggesting that this may be a subgiant star that has exhausted the hydrogen at its core and begun to evolve away from the main sequence.
+Detailed study of the spectrum suggests that the disparity is due to gravity darkening which makes the subgiant spectrum appear similar to a main-sequence star.
 The star is spinning rapidly, with the resulting Doppler effect giving its spectrum broad absorption lines as indicated by the 'n'.
 The suffix 'e' means this is a classical Be star, which is a type of hot star that has not yet evolved into a supergiant and is surrounded by circumstellar gas.
 The presence of this gas creates an excess emission of infrared, along with emission lines in the star's spectrum.
 Most of it is concentrated around the equator, forming a disk.

 Some of the variation in this star may be explained by assuming it is a binary star system.
 This proposed secondary star would need to have about 4–7 times the Sun's mass and be orbiting with a period of at least 4.6 years at a minimum separation of 6.9 Astronomical Units. δ Centauri shares a common proper motion with the nearby stars HD 105382 and HD 105383, so they may form a small cluster or perhaps a triple star system.
 It is a proper motion member of the Lower Centaurus–Crux sub-group in the Scorpius–Centaurus OB association, the nearest such of association of co-moving massive stars to the Sun.